The state of Arkansas is working to ban the use of a weedkiller called dicamba.

 Have You Been Exposed to Pesticides?

-If you have a child with birth defects and you worked on a farm, contact the birth defect attorneys at Waters Kraus & Paul at 800.226.9880.
+If you have a child with birth defects and you worked on a farm, contact the birth defect attorneys at Waters Kraus Paul & Siegel at 800.226.9880.
 We have been representing families who have suffered as a result of toxic exposure for over twenty years.
 Contact us to learn how our birth defect lawyers can help you fight companies who refuse to discontinue the use of pesticides known to be harmful to children.